 Think about a niche topic you’ve talked about on your blog, through a podcast episode, or during a video interview.
 Those conversations and that content can easily be turned into ebook content.
 All you need to do is to structure it in a way that makes sense for the reader.

 Here’s more information on how to create a fantastic eBook in 48 hours or less, which comes with a downloadable template to help you outline and design your guide.

-If you want to see some examples, you can create a PDF guide much like brand strategist Piper De Young did with her Brand Style Guide.
+If you want to see some lead magnet ideas, you can create a PDF guide much like brand strategist Piper De Young did with her Brand Style Guide.
 It gives her audience of hairstylists and makeup artists an opportunity to perfect their visual aesthetic so they’re more ready to work with her.